AARodgers/teacher_organizer/notes.md

 - [ ] Audit every controller method
   - [ ] Add a comment to every controller method
   - [ ] Install [Sinatra Flash](https://github.com/SFEley/sinatra-flash)
-  - [ ] Add flash messages to the head of every template
+  - [ ] Add flash messages to the head of every template NEED TO DO THIS?
+GET RID OF FLASH AND USE SESSIONS?
   - [ ] Replace all `if logged_in?` checks with guard-style `unless logged_in? redirect; flash; return` checks
-- [ ] Document every model (one-line comments are fine)
+- [ X] Document every model (one-line comments are fine)
 - [ ] Fix up styling - modernize style, colors, fonts
 - [ ] Re-record video with concise script